quantiota/SKA-quantitative-finance/sample_data/README.md

 - **The real-time SKA learning code is not included in this folder.**
 - Only the non real-time (batch) code is available in the [arXiv repository](https://github.com/quantiota/Arxiv).
-- **Coming soon:** Real-time SKA learning will be available via an API, allowing researchers and quants to test SKA analytics on their own data streams.
+- **Coming soon:** Real-time SKA learning will be available via an API, allowing researchers and quants to test SKA analytics on their own data streams